… And you won’t believe what happened. Read as team SWIISH’s caffeine-obsessed Nutritionist & Content Assistant kisses her beloved cup of joe goodbye.

 Definitely.
 I’m going to aim to do a detox every few months to reset my body and stabilise my energy levels.
 Only next time, I won’t be letting day 2 fall on a busy workday.
 It will be me, at home, blinds-closed, curled up in bed with no responsibilities whatsoever… that is a must!!

 Have something wellness-based you’d like Lani or another member of the SWIISH team to try for you and report back on?
-Send us an email at email@example.com or message us on Instagram at @swiishbysallyo.
+Send us an email at firstname.lastname@example.org or message us on Instagram at @SWIISH.
 We’d love to hear from you!